 The data collected from the previous steps will then serve as the basis of your equal pay audit report.
 You can present this report to an EAT if an employee makes a claim against you.

 Our experts can support you with completing a pay audit or creating an equal pay audit template.
 Using our equality tool, we can also test the fairness of your company’s wage system and highlight any areas of concern.
-Call us free on: 0800 145 3384.
+Call us free for pay advice on: 0800 145 3384.

 - Business Advice